 Dropshipping is a retail delivery process where a store doesn’t hold the items it sells in inventory.
 Instead, when a store sells a product using the dropshipping model, it orders the item from a third party and delivers it directly to the consumer.
-As a consequence, the vendor doesn’t have to manage the commodity directly.
+Consequently, the vendor doesn’t have to manage the commodity.

 Third-Party Logistics companies, also known as 3PL, store your inventory for you and fulfill orders, but they do not own your goods.
 They essentially serve as a subcontracted inventory management, shipping optimization, and order fulfillment tool for your eCommerce company.